Thursday, 2 February 2017

 April 2016

-As much as I adore and embrace the renowned 'Aussie Battler' attitude of getting on with it, what is concerning is approximately 1 in 5 Australians regard people who suffer from anxiety (a devastating mental disorder that annually affects approximately two million Australians *alone*) as putting on a showFurthermore, roughly 10% of 30-34 year olds regard someone with anxiety as untrustworthy - two worrying presumptions that clearly need to be addressed and then swiftly debunked.
-Annually, two million Australians suffer from depression and one million from anxiety - they are concerning + considerable figures.
+As much as I adore and embrace the renowned 'Aussie Battler' attitude of getting on with it, what is concerning is approximately 1-in-5 Australian people regard those who suffer from anxiety (a devastating mental disorder that annually affects approximately two million Australians *alone*) as putting on a show.
+Furthermore, roughly 10% of 30-34-year-old people regard someone with anxiety as untrustworthy - two incredibly-worrying presumptions that clearly need to be addressed and then swiftly debunked.
+Annually, two million Australian people suffer from depression and one million from anxiety - they are truly concerning + considerable figures.
 Australia's not-for-profit organisation, Headspace, recently brought our mental health and its general well-being to the forefront in our national media with their clever campaign that aims to 'tear down' (<<pun intended initiative too - just my style!) the stigma associated with mental health.
-Headspace claim that this past year, over half of our young people did not seek help for mental health issues as they were reluctant + too embarrassed to do such.
-The majority of young souls feel this way (!!!) and I relate not only for how I often felt about sharing my concerns with others post strokes, but also with how some negatively reacted to my honesty and vast struggles during challenging times, leaving myself feeling discouraged, deflated, alone, critiqued and misunderstood.
-Headspace's 'The Big Stigma' campaign was done through a creative digital hub at Melbourne's Southern Cross Station where people were encouraged to 'tear down the walls' (thousands of pieces made up such an interactive instalment) put up in regards to our mental health even tearing down the walls together as a group effort.
+Headspace claim that this past year, over half of our young people did not seek help for mental-health issues as they were reluctant + too embarrassed to do such.
+The majority of young souls feel this way (!!!) and I relate not only for how I often felt about sharing my concerns with others post strokes, but also with how some negatively reacted to my honesty and vast struggles during immensely challenging times, leaving myself feeling discouraged, deflated, alone, critiqued and misunderstood.
+Headspace's clever campaign, 'The Big Stigma'was done through a creative digital hub at Melbourne's Southern Cross Station where people were encouraged to 'tear down the walls' (thousands of pieces made up such an interactive instalment) put up in regards to our mental health even tearing down the walls together as a group effort.

 What a clever initiative that applauds the brave souls who are being proactive in nurturing their mental health and that of others!

-Acclaimed Australian actor and all-round entertainer + decent bloke, Guy Pearcehas reflected on living with anxiety since childhood as being overwhelmed by the mental and physical symptoms -"I know it can affect anyone regardless of their age, their employment or where they live".
+Acclaimed Australian actor and all-round entertainer + decent bloke, Guy Pearcehas bravely reflected on living with anxiety since childhood as being overwhelmed by the mental & physical symptoms -

 Please do view Pearce & Beyond Blue's insightful + proactive 2016 collaboration

-Get To Know Anxiety
+Get to Know Anxiety

 to help you better understand the challenging symptoms and effects of anxiety

-(such as the
+(such as a

 It's counterproductive - time for a change, Australia/the world!

-Why is there a stigma surrounding seeking assistance for mental health issues?
+Why is there a stigma surrounding seeking assistance for mental-health issues?

 You can help 'tear it down' for good.